-- WAV file name

-- Call direction

-- Call initiation time

-- Call connect time

-- · Call end time

-- · Call types
+- Call types

 - Source phone number

 - Destination phone number

 - Call Recording Policy name

 - Call Recording Policy rule number

-- Call Priority

-- WAV file size

 - Answer offset

 - Recording span MAC address

 - CRC MAC address

+• WAV file size

 - Recording span number

 - Companding method (A law or Mu law)

 - Call initiation time GMT offset

 - Call connect time GMT offset

 - Call end time GMT offset

 - Call flags

 - Source phone number flags

 - Destination phone number flags

-SMDR Extensions

-(Not available on UTA) Certain internal extensions may exist to which you never want to record calls, or for which you want to mark recordings as sensitive.
+ETM ® Web Portal The ETM Web Portal is the web interface used to access, locate, and listen to call recordings stored on the CRC or Collection Server.
+SMDR Extensions ( Not available on UTA ) Certain internal extensions may exist to which you never want to record calls, or for which you want to mark recordings as sensitive.
 For example, for privacy reasons, you may want to prevent recording of inbound calls on pharmacy lines.
 To ensure that calls to these pharmacy extensions are not recorded when you use a "record all calls" Call Recording Policy; you can define a list of SMDR Extensions and specify how call recordings for these extensions are to be handled: deleted, saved, or saved and marked as sensitive.
 You then enable Inbound SMDR on channels that are to observe the SMDR Extensions list.
 SMDR Extensions are defined per Switch.
 Up to 1000 entries can be defined per Switch (ranges are supported and count as one entry).
 SMDR Extension processing is only available for inbound calls.
 SMDR Extension processing occurs after the call ends and SMDR is received.
-Calls are not transferred to the Collection Server until after SMDR extension processing occurs.

-For details about SMDR Extensions and the available handling options, see "Configuring SMDR Extensions" on page 37.

-Inbound SMDR

-Inbound SMDR is used only for SMDR Extension processing and to populate the destination address in the call data stored on the CRC, not for Policy processing.
+Calls are not made available via the Web Portal nor transferred to the Collection Server (if one is used) until after SMDR extension processing occurs.
+For details about SMDR Extensions and the available handling options, see "Configuring SMDR Extensions" on page 36.
+Inbound SMDR Inbound SMDR is used only for SMDR Extension processing and to populate the destination address in the call data stored on the CRC, not for Policy processing.
 You enable/disable Inbound SMDR per channel on a TDM Span or overall for a SIP Span.
 SMDR Extensions can only be identified on channels for which Inbound SMDR is enabled.
 Optionally, you can also specify that calls only be recorded when SMDR is matched.
 If SMDR cannot be resolved to determine whether the call involved a SMDR extension, the recording is discarded.
 Channels for which Inbound SMDR is not enabled ignore the SMDR Extensions list.

-For details about SMDR Extensions and the available handling options, see "Configuring SMDR Extensions" on page 37.

-Obtaining the Call Recorder

-The ETM® Call Recorder is purchased and licensed separately from the rest of the ETM System.
+For details about SMDR Extensions and the available handling options, see "Configuring SMDR Extensions" on page 36.
+Transportable Option The Call Recorder is also available in a transportable option.
+The transportable system is self-contained and preinstalled with all of the Call Recorder components.
+Unlike the fixed system, which is installed inline with the telecom trunks between the CO and the CPE, the transportable system uses custom tap version of the transition module and is installed as a tap on the line between the CO and CPE.
+Contact your SecureLogix representative for details.
+Obtaining the Call Recorder The ETM ® Call Recorder is purchased and licensed separately from the rest of the ETM System.
 Contact your SecureLogix Sales Representative for information.